JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Manage multiple windows

-If an application has multiple windows, you can create a separate class for the application state and open or close windows in response to the `mutableStateListOf` changes:
+To manage multiple windows, you can create a separate class for the application state and open or close windows in response to the `mutableStateListOf` changes:

 ```kotlin
 import androidx.compose.runtime.Composable